 Last fall, I grabbed the girls and we headed into the mountains for a trip to Mono County to catch fall foliage.
-On our drive back to San Francisco, we decided to stop by the Travertine Hot Springs.
-We visited the Wild Willy’s hot spring in Mammoth Lakes earlier that year and fell in love with soaking under the open sky.
+Since we are natural mineral water addicts, on our drive back to San Francisco, we decided to stop by the Travertine Hot Springs.
+(We visited the Wild Willy’s hot spring in Mammoth Lakes earlier that year and fell in love with soaking under the open sky.)

-These Bridgeport hot springs are easier to find but still come with nuances that are important to know and could impact your visit.
-This is my guide to the Travertine Hot Springs (Everything You Need To Know Before You Go!)
+These Bridgeport hot springs are easier to find than most hot springs but still come with nuances that are important to know and could impact your visit.
+This is my guide to Travertine Hot Springs.
+Everything you need to know before you go, directions, and photos!

-Hot springs in California – and particularly Sierra hot springs – just have this extra magical feeling to them.
-The locals seem to treasure them and use the hot springs as a favorite hangout after a day of work or a lazy Sunday.
-They’ll bring canned beer and hang out with friends.
+Hot springs in Northern California – and particularly Sierra hot springs – just have this extra magical feeling to them.
+Locals and visitors alike treasure them and use the hot springs as a favorite hangout after a day of work, a long hike or a lazy Sunday.
+It’s common for people to bring canned beer and hang out with friends.

 They’re also extremely relaxing and fun to visit for even a quick dip.
-As I mentioned above, we made a whole trip into the mountains just to soak in the mammoth lakes hot springs and we made a quick 1.5-hour pit stop at the Travertine Hot Springs to break up a long drive.
+As I mentioned above, we made a whole trip into the mountains just to soak in the Mammoth Lakes hot springs once.
+On this road trip through the Sonora Pass from June Lake, we made a quick 1.5-hour pit stop at the Travertine Hot Springs in Bridgeport to break up a long drive.